 Host Load: The Load that is electrically interconnected within the defined electrical boundary of a BTM:NG Resource that is routinely served by, and assigned to, the Generator of a BTM:NG Resource.
 Station Power will be included in the calculation of the BTM:NG Resource’s Host Load if it is self-supplied by the Generator of the BTM:NG Resource, and it is not separately metered pursuant to Section 5.12.6.1.1 and ISO Procedures.

 HTP Scheduled Line: A transmission facility that interconnects the NYCA to the PJM Interconnection, L.L.C.
 Control Area at the West 49th Street Substation, New York, New York and terminates in Ridgefield, New Jersey.

+Hybrid Storage Resource (“HSR”): At least two Generators, one Energy Storage Resource and one or more of a wind Intermittent Power Resource, and/or a solar Intermittent Power Resource, and/or a landfill gas Intermittent Power Resource, and/or a Limited Control Run-of-River Hydro Resource.
+The Generators must (a) all be located behind a single Point of Injection (as defined in Section 1.16 of the OATT) that accommodates Energy injections greater than 20 MW; and (b) participate in the ISO Administered Energy and Ancillary Services Markets together as a single Resource that is capable of following the ISO’s dispatch instructions.
+A HSR is not permitted to share metering or telemetry with Load, other than its own station service load.

+Where there are not HSR-specific rules or exceptions, the rules that apply to Generators also apply to HSRs.
+A HSR can register to be, but is not required to be eligible to withdraw Energy.
+Where there are not HSR-specific rules or exceptions, Energy withdrawals by HSRs follow the rules for self-managed Energy Storage Resources.
+The ISO will not consider a HSR’s State of Charge when it develops dispatch instructions for, or issues Energy or Ancillary Service schedules to the HSR.

+Wholesale market participation rules for Capacity Limited Resources, Energy Limited Resources, Energy Storage Resources and Hybrid Storage Resources differ.
+Any Resource that could qualify to participate in the ISO-Administered Markets under more than one of those participation models must select the model that will govern its market participation.